Each Breath Be Blessed, Every Hour Be Stilled

 "Could be bruised sore, or could be hairline fractured from punching Scott's big bony head sore," Sophie said pointedly.

-Scott leered at her.
-"Hey, it's not the only big bone I've got for you."
+Scott grinned at her.
+"Hey, it's not the only big bone I've got."
 Then he straightened up and cast a quick glance around the room.
 "Crap, is Kylie in here?"

 "It's not much good if you catch yourself afterwards!"
 Sophie exclaimed.

 "I'm good.
 She's not in here," Scott said, relaxing.